Frederick Carl Frieseke

 Frederick Carl Frieseke (April 7, 1874 – August 24, 1939) was an American Impressionist painter who spent most of his life as an expatriate in France.
 An influential member of the Giverny art colony, his paintings often concentrated on various effects of dappled sunlight.
-He is especially known for painting female subjects, both indoors and out.

 Background and early life

 In 1858, Frederick Carl Frieseke's grandparents, Frederick Frieseke and his wife, emigrated from Pritzerbe (near Brandenburg, Germany) with their sons, including Herman Carl.
 They settled in the small central Michigan town of Owosso.
 Herman served in the Union Army then returned to Owosso, where he established a brick manufacturing business.
 He married Eva Graham and in 1871 their daughter Edith was born.
 Their son, Frederick Carl, was born in Owosso in 1874.
 Eva died in 1880 when Frederick was six years old, and in about 1881 the family moved to Florida.
 Herman started another brick manufacturing business in Jacksonville.
 The four years in Florida left an enduring impression on young Frederick; years later, when he contemplated a return to the United States from Europe, he concentrated on Florida.

 Frederick's aunt recounted how, unlike most boys, he was interested in the arts more than in sports.
 His grandmother, Valetta Gould Graham, enjoyed painting, and encouraged Frederick in his artistic pursuits.
 An 1893 visit to the World's Columbian Exposition in Chicago also stimulated his desire to become an artist.